-- Amplify BPL's role as the home of unique research and special collections that are freely accessible to the users of today, and sustainably stewarded for future generations. - Foster a community for research through collaborative engagement with collections, experiential learning, and creative programming. - Develop an ongoing digital preservation plan that ensures the long-term stewardship of our digitized collections.
+- Foster a community for research through collaborative engagement with collections, experiential learning, and creative programming. - Develop an ongoing digital preservation plan that ensures the long-term stewardship of our digitized collections.

 Creating active, inclusive third spaces where every person can chart their own path.